Chinle High School

 Chinle High School is a public high school (grades 9 to 12) in Chinle, an unincorporated area of Apache County, Arizona, United States.
 The school is the only high school in the Chinle Unified School District, and all of the district's elementary and middle schools feed into it.
-Chinle High School serves several unincorporated areas in Apache County, including Chinle, Lukachukai, Many Farms, Rough Rock, Tsaile, and some areas considered to be Nazlini.
+Chinle High School serves several unincorporated areas in Apache County, including Chinle, Cottonwood, Del Muerto, Lukachukai, Many Farms, Nazlini, Rough Rock, Sehili, Tsaile, and small portions of Round Rock and Sawmill.
 The areas the school serves are within the Navajo Nation.

 The school is the largest high school within the Navajo nation.
 As of 2013 it has 1,250 students and 125 staff and faculty.
 99% of the students are Native Americans, mainly Navajo.

 History

 A previous facility, with capacity for about 300 students, was constructed prior to 1966.
 The population of Chinle increased in the 1960s and enrollment was over 1,000 in 1986.
-In 1986 the federal government gave a grant to Chinle USD to build a new Chinle HS building, with the grant totaling $10,000,000.
+In 1986 the federal government gave a grant to Chinle Unified School District to build a new high school building, with the grant totaling $10,000,000.
 The district anticipated spending $20,000,000 on a 1,500-student facility, with funds from the Apache County government and taxes being used to fund the remainder of the facility.